andre-nguyen/Kiko-plus/about.md

 ## Publications

-My involvement in these publications usually revolve around help with the actual implementation of these systems as I have a background in computer engineering while still having a good understanding of robotics.
+My involvement in these publications usually revolve around help with the actual implementation of these systems as I am proficient in programming due to my background in computer engineering while still having a good understanding of robotics.

 ### Journal